 and so on.
 This means that the continued fraction expansion of Φ never ends, so it must be irrational!
 There's some evidence that early Greeks were interested in continued fraction expansions... you can read about that in this marvelous speculative book:

 15) David Fowler, The Mathematics Of Plato's Academy: A New Reconstruction, 2nd edition, Clarendon Press, Oxford, 1999.
-Review by Fernando Q. GouvÍa for MAA Online available at http://www.maa.org/reviews/mpa.html
+Review by Fernando Q. Gouvêa for MAA Online available at https://www.maa.org/press/maa-reviews/the-mathematics-of-platos-academy-a-new-reconstruction

 If so, we can imagine that early Greek mathematicians discovered the irrationality of the golden ratio by contemplating the Pythagorean pentagram.